 Three hundred and forty four PWID and their injecting partners were screened over a three-year timeframe.
-Of these 223 were randomised, 98 have received treatment to date and 60 have successfully completed beyond SVR12 to the final week 84 of the study.
-Quality of life post-treatment is yet to be assessed, however many of the treated PWID have reported an improved sense of wellbeing.
-The support of fieldworkers, peers, local government and agencies and police has been imperative to the success of this model.
+Of these 225 were randomised, 100 have received treatment to date and 62 have successfully completed beyond SVR12 to the final week 84 of the study.
+Quality of life measures post-treatment are yet to be assessed, however many of the treated PWID have reported an improved sense of wellbeing.
+The support of fieldworkers, peers, local government, agencies and police has been imperative to the success of this model.